madpsy/xpa125b_controller/README.md

 + In serial mode we only accept band/freq selection and rx/tx via serial
 + In mqtt mode we only accept band/freq selection and rx/tx via mqtt messages
 + In http mode we only accept band/freq selection and rx/tx via http messages
 + In rigctl mode we only accept band/freq selection and rx/tx via rigctl.
 You can control the rig itself in this mode via http/mqtt/serial.
-Server connection must succeed for this mode to activate)
+Server connection must succeed for this mode to activate).
+You can set `rigctl_hybrid` to `true` which will use the control cable for PTT instead of polling rigctl.
 + In none mode then no control is possible

 If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled.